Emory Endosurgery Fellowship

-Emory Surgery began regularly placing in the top 20 of all departments of surgery nationwide in annual NIH funding in 2007.
-According to ranking tables of annual NIH funding posted by the Blue Ridge Institute for Medical Research (BRIMR) in February 2018, Emory Surgery placed 7th in NIH awards in FY2018.Transplant immunologists Christian Larsen, Andrew Adams, Mandy Ford, and I. Raul Badell; novel cancer imaging and targeted therapeutic agents specialist Lily Yang; health services researcher Rachel Patzer; cardiovascular biomechanics and treatment technologies investigator Muralidhar Padala; basic science, cardioprotection researcher John Calvert; sepsis and shock scientist Craig Coopersmith; and vascular disease researcher Luke Brewster placed high in the NIH's listings of funded department of surgery-based principal investigators.
-Luke Brewster, MD, PhD, was also highly ranked.
+Emory Surgery began regularly placing in the top 20 of all departments of surgery nationwide in annual NIH funding in FY2008.
+According to ranking tables of annual NIH funding posted online by the Blue Ridge Institute for Medical Research (BRIMR) in February 2019, Emory Surgery placed 7th in NIH awards in FY2018.Transplant immunologists Christian Larsen, Andrew Adams, Mandy Ford, and I. Raul Badell; novel cancer imaging and targeted therapeutic agents specialist Lily Yang; health services researcher Rachel Patzer; cardiovascular biomechanics and treatment technologies investigator Muralidhar Padala; basic science, cardioprotection researcher John Calvert; sepsis and shock scientist Craig Coopersmith; and vascular disease researcher Luke Brewster placed high in the NIH's listings of funded department of surgery-based principal investigators.

 Beyond the NIH, the Department's investigators receive grants from such entities as the Agency for Healthcare Research and Quality, AVON Foundation, Carlos and Marguerite Mason Trust, Georgia Research Alliance, American Heart Association, CDC, FDA, Bill and Melinda Gates Foundation, and the Department of Defense.